Batch-xx/Spotify-Streamer/README.md

 - Change country Top 10 track reference
 - Provide play, pause, previous and next buttons as a notification
 - Provide play, pause, previous and next buttons on screen lock
-- Able to enable/disable notification in dropdown and lock screen
+- Ability to enable/disable notification in dropdown and lock screen